๐Ÿ“—IELTS Academic/Sample Questions

 Score validity

-โ†’A Band 7 in all four sections gives an overall Band 7.0.
-A mix of 7, 7, 7, and 8 gives an overall Band 7.25, rounded to 7.5.
+โ†’A Band 7 across all four sections gives an overall 7.0.
+One Band 8 with three Band 7s gives 7.25, which rounds to 7.5.

-Ready for an IELTS practice test?
+Ready for a full IELTS practice test?